bluecmd/fortigate_exporter/README.md

 Prometheus exporter for FortiGate® firewalls.

+---

+**This repository is archived due to lack of time from the maintainer, as well as lack of support from Fortinet to provide documentation.
+The constant fight to reverse engineer the APIs for new versions takes too much time for a few developers.
+Feel free to fork this project and continue the work!**

+---

 **NOTE:** This is not an official Fortinet product, it is developed fully independently by professionals and hobbyists alike.

   * [Supported Metrics](#supported-metrics)